-The process approach is one of the eight quality management principles upon which the entire ISO 9000 series of standards is based.
+The process approach to management introduces horizontal management, crosses the barriers between different functional units and unifies the focus of the different units on the key objectives of the organization.
+It improves the management of the process interfaces.
+It is also one of the eight quality management principles upon which the entire ISO 9000 series of standards is based.
 This principle says a desired result is achieved more efficiently when activities and related resources are managed as a process.
 Quality management standard ISO 9001 promotes process approach for the management.
 The processes are managed as a system, by creating and understanding a network of the processes and their interactions.
 The consistent operation of this network is sometimes referred to as system approach to the management.

 Methodology for process approach

-- Step 2 – The process manager and process management team need to carefully define the process so that everyone working within the process has a shared understanding of how it operates.
-How much documentation is required depends on such attributes as the stability and education of the workforce and the complexity and criticality of the process.
-All process inputs and outputs are identified, along with the suppliers and customers, who may be internal or external.
+Step 2 – The process manager and process management team need to carefully define the process so that everyone working within the process has a shared understanding of how it operates.
+How much documentation is needed depends on such attributes as the stability and education of the workforce and the complexity and criticality of the process.
+All process inputs and outputs are identified, along with the suppliers and customers, who can be internal or external.
 The team also identifies process steps and flows.

-- Step 5 – In this step first the process performance measures are used for ensuring that the process is operating in a stable and predictable manner.
+Step 5 – In this step, first the process performance measures are used for ensuring that the process is operating in a stable and predictable manner.
 Then the process performance measures are compared with the needs and requirements of the customers.

-- Step 8 – The process team carry out the assigned specific improvements to the processes.
+Step 8 – The process team carry out the assigned specific improvements to the processes.
 The team is empowered to carry out the specific improvements and is provided necessary support of the resources.